 All outstanding vouchers have had their redemption dates extended to June 2021 and any new vouchers sold will be valid until October 2021.
-All customers who had their bookings postponed due to Covid19 will be contacted and issued with vouchers to rebook as soon as we have dates available to book.
+All customers who had their bookings postponed due to Covid19 lockdown have been contacted and issued with vouchers to rebook.

 Many thanks to all customers past, present and future for you patience and understanding in these trying times.
 The alpacas are very much looking to meeting you all as soon as it is possible, especially the new mums who would love to show you their new crias.

 ARKADIA ALPACAS at Great Ground Farm

 15th September 2020